irnamstf/2403-ITT440/10% Individual Assignment/14 MUHAMMAD AQIL DANISH BIN SAAD RONI/README.md

+Student Name : Muhammad Aqil Danish Bin Saad Roni

+Student ID : 2023399417

 # CREATE BASIC WEB SERVER USING C SOCKET AND HTML
 ## What is C socket ?

-C socket is a mechanism for network communication in the C programming language.

-It enables data exchange between two systems over a network (internet) using the TCP or UDP.
+C socket is a mechanism for network communication in C that enables data exchange between two systems over a network (internet) using the TCP or UDP.

 Below is the common and important function when we want to start using C socket :